This is the history of pizza, a journey through space and time and different cultures.

 The word “bizzo” or “pizzo” from the German “Bissen”, means “bite”.
 It arrives in Italy with the Longobards: from bite to mouthful, through a piece of bread, to focaccia, there is a logical path of sorts.
 In Medieval Latin Codex Cajetanus, for the first time a focaccia is called “pizza”.
 It happens again in 1195 in a document from Penne, in the Abruzzo region.

 Also, in a Medieval Latin docment from the Roman Curia we can read “in panatteria, scilicet guindalis, pizis, caseo, lignis”, and in a XIV century document from L’ Aquila “pissas quatuor et fladonem unum” (“fladone” is a typical bakery product from the Abruzzo and Molise area).
 The expression “Piczas casey, pizzas de pane” appears in a document from Celano in 1387-88, while the expression “piza panis” appears in a document from Pesaro in 1531.

 A few years later, the poet and essayist Benedetto Di Falco says that “focaccia in Neapolitan is called pizza” in his description of ancient Naples’ places.

-The traditional “schiacciata” of wheat, kneaded and seasoned with garlic, suet and coarse salt continue to be popular in southern Italy, then olive oil takes the place of suet and cheese is added, along – once again – with herbs.
+The traditional “schiacciata” of wheat, kneaded and seasoned with garlic, suet and coarse salt continued to be popular in southern Italy, then olive oil took the place of suet and cheese was added, along – once again – with herbs.